Reldean-Williams/Computational-Methods-Py1/README.md

 ## Installation and Execution

 Provide details on the Python version and libraries (e.g. numpy version) you are using.
-One easy way to do it is to do that automatically:
 ```sh
 pip3 install pipreqs